1. Introduction

 .

-Since most sites don’t require strict attestation statement validation (WebAuthn Spec related topic ), WebAuthn4J provides WebAuthnManager.createNonStrictWebAuthnManager
+Since most sites don’t require strict attestation statement verification (WebAuthn Spec related topic ), WebAuthn4J provides WebAuthnManager.createNonStrictWebAuthnManager

 factory method that returns an WebAuthnManager